Mr-Titos/Francisco-Bot/README.md

-# Cancer-Bot
+# Francisco-Bot
-Discord Bot who is the cancer of the community
+Discord Bot that can the worst jokes of the community